 - The Assessment:

 - Boys at schools in the United Kingdom: Candidates who have been shortlisted are asked to attend our Sixth Form Assessment Day which is held at Radley College in November, the year before entry.
 The assessment will consist of two academic tests in subjects that the candidate wishes to take at A level (90 minutes each).
 Our Sixth Form exams are aimed at GCSE level.
-Questions in History, Economics, Politics and Geography, in particular, are generic in order that candidates who have not studied the GCSE are on a level playing field with UK candidates.
+Questions in History, Economics, Politics and Geography, in particular, are generic in order that candidates who have not studied the GCSEs are on a level playing field with UK candidates.
 Each candidate will also be interviewed by two dons, including a Senior Master.
 Questioning is designed to provoke a stimulating discussion where the candidate demonstrates a sense of curiosity and engagement with learning in its wider context, as well as some specialist knowledge where appropriate.
-Musicians will be invited for an audition during the assessment day and those who wish to study Art at A level should bring their portfolio.
-Talented sportsmen and musicians should contact Admissions to give some detail and will be asked to send references.
+Musicians will be invited for an audition during the assessment day and those who wish to study Art at A Level should bring their portfolio.
+Talented sportsmen and musicians should complete an additional form giving details and will be asked to send references.
 Outstanding candidates will be invited for either an early sports or music assessment.

 - Mainland China: All applicants from Mainland China are asked to contact BE Education to help with the entry process.